-- 3 Longest processing time rule Show that LPT obtains an approximation factor of 4/3 1/(3m). - 4 Tight example for LPT Give almost tight examples for the LPT algorithm for scheduling on parallel identical machines.
-That is, give an example showing that LPT can produce a schedule that is a factor (4/3 1/3m) from optimum. - 5 Shipping consultant1 You are a consultant for a large Danish shipping company "Ships, Ships, and Ships".
+3 Longest processing time rule Show that LPT obtains an approximation factor of 4/3 - 1/(3m).

+4 Shipping consultant1 You are a consultant for a large Danish shipping company "Ships, Ships, and Ships".
 They have the following problem.
 When a ship arrives at a port they have to unload the containers from the ship onto trucks.
 A ship carries containers with different weights, w_1, w_2, \ldots, w_n .
 Each truck can carry multiple containers, but only up to a total weight of W. The shipping company wants to use as few trucks as possible to unload the ship.
 This is a NP-complete problem.